 - Give your child acetaminophen regularly to help relieve pain if your child has mouth blisters.

-- Ask the doctor about using over-the-counter medication for itching.
+- Ask the doctor about using over-the-counter medicine for itching.

-Never use aspirin to reduce pain or fever in kids with chickenpox because aspirin has been associated with the serious disease Reye syndrome, which can lead to liver failure and even death.
+Never use aspirin to reduce pain or fever in kids with chickenpox because aspirin has been associated with a rare but serious disease, Reye syndrome, which can lead to liver failure and even death.

 As much as possible, discourage kids from scratching.
 This can be difficult for them, so consider putting mittens or socks on your child's hands to prevent scratching during sleep.
-In addition, trim fingernails and keep them clean to help lessen the effects of scratching, including broken blisters and infection.
+Also, trim fingernails and keep them clean to help lessen the effects of scratching, including broken blisters and infection.

-Most chickenpox infections require no special medical treatment.
+Most chickenpox infections don't need special medical treatment.
 But sometimes, there are problems.
 Call the doctor if your child:

 - has a severe cough or trouble breathing